tsgates/arch-wiki-markdown/wiki/ASUS_Eee_PC_1001HA.md

 Installing the Base System
 --------------------------

-Please refer to the Beginners' Guide for a detailed step-by-step guide for installing Arch to your Eee PC.
-If you are more technically inclined, refer to the short Installation Guide.
+Please refer to the Beginners' guide for a detailed step-by-step guide for installing Arch to your Eee PC.
+If you are more technically inclined, refer to the short Installation guide.

 Configuring Xorg for Intel Graphics and Synaptics Touchpad
 ----------------------------------------------------------